-The objective of OC3 will be to define and build mechanisms for smarter data exchange and data trading as well as innovative win-win federated business models' open data.
+The objective of OC3 is to define and build mechanisms for smarter data exchange and data trading as well as innovative win-win federated business models' open data.

-• Open Call 4- Multi chains support for NGI protocols
+Open Call 4- Multi chains support for NGI protocols

-OC4 goal will be to design and build the gateways that will make it possible to transfer knowledge/metadata/data/process/requirements from one chain to another in a trustworthy and secure manner.
+OC4 goal will be to design and build gateways that will make it possible to transfer knowledge/metadata/data/process/requirements from one chain to another in a trustworthy and secure manner.
 Interoperability across multiple chains will be a cornerstone in this call.

-• Open Call 5- Green scalable and sustainable DLTs
+Open Call 5- Green scalable and sustainable DLTs

-This call will build on top of all past OC1-4 calls.
-Its objective will be to employ digital identities, trustworthy data, and already designed novel mechanisms for the ecosystems' economy, in order to achieve high energy efficiency and optimization of DLTs.
+This call will build on all past OC1-4 calls.
+Its objective will be to employ digital identities, trustworthy data, and already designed novel mechanisms for the ecosystems' economy, in order to achieve high energy efficiency and optimisation of DLTs.
 We are looking for the most appropriate, relevant and pertinent trade-offs between the use of technologies, the security of consensus protocols on one side, and the sustainability and energy efficiency requirements on the other.

-1 INTRODUCTION 11
+1 INTRODUCTION

-2 SPECIFIC OBJECTIVES 15
+2 SPECIFIC OBJECTIVES

-3 CONCEPT AND METHODOLOGY 19
+3 CONCEPT AND METHODOLOGY 18

-3.1 The project's overall methodology and Open Calls 21
+3.1 The project's Overall Methodology and Open Calls 21

-3.2 TrustChain Open Calls and Intervention logic with third parties innovators 24
+3.2 TrustChain Open Calls and Intervention logic with third party innovators 23

-4 IMPACTS 25
+4 IMPACTS 24

-5 CONCLUSIONS 28
+5 CONCLUSIONS 27

-1. INTRODUCTION
+INTRODUCTION

 "The overall mission of the Next Generation Internet initiative is to re-imagine and reengineer the Internet for the third millennium and beyond.
 We envision the information age will be an era that brings out the best in all of us.
 We want to enable human potential, mobility and creativity at the largest possible scale - while dealing responsibly with our natural resources.
-In order to preserve and expand the European way of life, we shape a value-centric, human and inclusive Internet for all."
+In order to preserve and expand the European way of life, we shape a value-centric, human and inclusive Internet for all.1

 The Internet has turned our existence into the digital era, revolutionizing our health, our wellbeing, our social life, our education, our information.
-However, multiple threats related to truthfulness, trust and identity (ID) have been identified when people interact in this digital world: delusion and manipulation, personal privacy violation & personal data exploitation, unknown provenance of information, anonymity in favor of criminal activities, biases in AI algorithms, spread of fake news, skills mismatches, serious breaches of security to mention some of them.
+However, multiple threats related to truthfulness, trust and identity (ID) have been identified when people interact in this digital world: delusion and manipulation, personal privacy violation & personal data exploitation, unknown provenance of information, anonymity in favor of criminal activities, biases in Al algorithms, spread of fake news, skills mismatches, serious breaches of security to mention some of them.